Limitless Church Impacting Springfield With Life-Changing Ministry And Growth

 (MENAFN- EIN Presswire)

-SPRINGFIELD MISSOURI, MO, UNITED STATES, October 4, 2024 /EINPresswire / -- Limitless Church , a dynamic non-denominational congregation, is making a transformative impact in the Springfield community.
+SPRINGFIELD, MO, UNITED STATES, October 8, 2024 /EINPresswire / -- Limitless Church , a dynamic non-denominational congregation, is making a transformative impact in the Springfield community.
 Located at the YMCA on 1901 E Republic Rd, Springfield, MO 65809, the church holds services every Sunday at 9:15 AM and 10:45 AM.
 Led by Pastor Stone Moss, Limitless Church is committed to creating an environment where individuals can encounter God, love people, and discover their unique purpose in life.

 In just two years, Limitless Church has experienced tremendous growth and influence in the region.
 With 189 lives transformed through salvation, over $100,000 given to missions, and more than 100 active serve team members, the church has become a beacon of hope and spiritual renewal.
 The church has expanded to two services and experienced a remarkable 65% year-over-year growth, showing no signs of slowing down.